 2: Who do you want to reach?

 Who is your ideal buyer?
 Do you know the who, what, where, when and how of your audience?
-Their interests, habits, preferences, demographic characteristics as well as geographic composition, it all affects your ability to create the right content and build a relationship with your audience.
+Their interests, habits, preferences, demographic characteristics and geographic composition all affect your ability to create the right content and build a relationship with your audience.

 3: How do you want to reach your audience?

 This is the big one.
-Plan the campaigns you want to run through the year.
-We’re talking big picture here, so you don’t have to get into specifics about messaging and content, but set the timelines and budgets for each campaign.
+Plan the campaigns you want to run throughout the year.
+We're talking big picture here, so you don’t have to get into specifics about messaging and content, just set the timelines and budgets for each campaign.

 You also need to consider which platforms and formats to use for your native ads as well as the theme and goal for each campaign.